OpenZeppelin/defender-serverless/README.md

 > Each command has a standard output to a JSON object.

 More information can be found on our documentation page [here](https://docs.openzeppelin.com/defender/serverless-plugin.html)

+## Caveats

+Errors thrown during the `deploy` process, will not revert any prior changes.
+Common errors are:

+- Not having set the API key and secret
+- Insufficient permissions for the API key
+- Validation error of the `serverless.yml` file (see [Types and Schema validation](#Types-and-Schema-validation))

+Usually, fixing the error and retrying the deploy should suffice as any existing resources will fall within the `update` clause of the deployment.
+However, if unsure, you can always call `sls remove` to remove the entire stack, and retry.